1903mar11spark/P2-BarnaclesOfTheSea/README.md

 # P2-BarnaclesOfTheSea
-Project 2: Life Organizer - An application helps users to better organize their life.
+Project 2: Life Organizer - An application that helps users to better organize their life.